yzhang18/RNA-SeqEZPZ-NF/README.md

-# RNA-SeqEZPZ-NF: Nextflow pipeline for RNA-SeqEZPZ - A Point-and-Click Pipeline for Comprehensive Transcriptomics Analysis with Interactive Visualizations
+# RNA-SeqEZPZ-NF: Nextflow Pipeline for RNA-SeqEZPZ - A Point-and-Click Pipeline for Comprehensive Transcriptomics Analysis with Interactive Visualizations
 <br />
 <br />